sarahciston/shequalifies/posts/field2-brief.md

 # immersive data identities

 _What does my data say about me, that I couldn't say before?
-That I didn't want to say?
-Do I wear it well_
+That I didn't want to say?_

 ## field brief